-☐ Are the device and cables free from damage (visual check)? \square Do the cables used meet the requirements? \square Do the mounted cables have adequate strain relief? ☐ Are the cable glands mounted and firmly tightened? $\hfill \square$ Does the supply voltage match the information on the nameplate? \square No reverse polarity, is terminal assignment correct? ☐ Are all housing covers installed and firmly tightened? ☐ Optional: Are covers tightened with a securing screw?
+☐ Are the device and cables free from damage (visual check)? $\square$ Do the cables used meet the requirements? $\square$ Do the mounted cables have adequate strain relief? ☐ Are the cable glands mounted and firmly tightened? $\hfill \Box$ Does the supply voltage match the information on the nameplate? $\square$ No reverse polarity, is terminal assignment correct? ☐ Are all housing covers installed and firmly tightened? ☐ Optional: Are covers tightened with a securing screw?